renoki-co/clusteer/README.md

 This package got inspired from [spatie/browsershot](https://github.com/spatie/browsershot), taking into account the speed of rendering.
 Instead of opening multiple browsers for each page, Clusteer opens one page for each link, with a maximum amount of browsers you can define via a simple console command.

+## 🤝 Supporting

+Renoki Co. on GitHub aims on bringing a lot of open source, MIT-licensed projects and helpful projects to the world.
+Developing and maintaining projects everyday is a harsh work and tho, we love it.

+If you are using your application in your day-to-day job, on presentation demos, hobby projects or even school projects, spread some kind words about our work or sponsor our work.
+Kind words will touch our chakras and vibe, while the sponsorships will keep the open source projects alive.

 ## 🚀 Installation

 You can install the package via composer: